 Recently, I looked up "archetype" on Google, not because I do not know what it means and has been used for but to see how it was described online.
 I was shocked to see that the biblical Abraham is considered "the archetype of faith" - the "quintessence, essence, representative, model, embodiment, prototype, stereotype, original, pattern, standard, paradigm" of it because of his willingness to sacrifice his son in obedience to a command from God.
 I was also shocked when I first heard the story as a third grader and have spent most of my academic life trying to get behind it.
 In this discussion I will argue that the story told in Genesis 22 and in Sura 37 of the Qur'an a) gives power to the concept of God at the foundation of the three "Abrahamic" religions - Judaism, Christianity, and Islam, and b) that it incorporates notions of gender, kinship and procreation that are the foundation of a patriarchal society.
 Finally, I raise the question whether this is the model of God, faith and society we want now.

 Carol Delaney received an MTS from Harvard Divinity School and a PhD in Cultural Anthropology from the University of Chicago and is a graduate of Boston University.
 She was the assistant director of the Center for the Study of World Religions at Harvard, and a visiting professor in the Department of Religious Studies at Brown University.
 She is now an emerita professor at Stanford University and a research scholar at Brown University.

-She is the author of several books, including The Seed and the Soil: Gender and Cosmology in Turkish Village Society, Abraham on Trial: The Social Legacy of Biblical Myth, Naturalizing Power: Essays in Feminist Cultural Criticism, and Investigating Culture: An Experiential Introduction to Anthropology
+She is the author of several books, including The Seed and the Soil: Gender and Cosmology in Turkish Village Society, Abraham on Trial: The Social Legacy of Biblical Myth, Columbus and the Quest for Jerusalem, Naturalizing Power: Essays in Feminist Cultural Criticism, and Investigating Culture: An Experiential Introduction to Anthropology

 August 21st Paterson Dennis Slattery